History of the Guest Cabins

 Great for Small or Large Groups

 The Guest Cabins are roomy with bunk beds, some double beds, and a capacity of 8 per cabin.
 There are four Guest Cabins for a capacity of 32 people.
-Minimum to reserve a cabin is 4 guests.
 If your cabin is not filled to capacity it is still your cabin; we will not put you in a cabin with strangers.
 Depending on your needs and cabin availability, groups can assign male and female cabins.

 These cabins are primarily used for sleeping, but they are equipped with tables and chairs.
 They have open closets for hanging coats and jackets.
-Wall heaters keep them warm in the winter and sheets, blankets and pillows are provided.
+Wall heaters keep them warm in the winter.
+All cabins are supplied with bunk beds, mattresses, sheets, blankets and pillows.

 Reserve Exclusive Use